 E. Select "Zoom into Selection" from the "View" submenu of the "Main Photo" menu or "Comparison Photo" menu.
 Then you will have to specify a rectangle on the image as a selection that will be zoomed in.
 Just click on the upper left corner of the selection area and then move the mouse cursor to the right lower corner of the selection area and click the mouse button again to zoom into the selection area.

-How to move the position of an imageTo move the position of an image you can use the horizontal or vertical scrollbar that are next to it.
-You can also hold down the Shift key and then both images will scrolled.
-Alternatively, you can click on a point of the thumbnail of the image and the image will be centered to this point.
+How to move the position of an imageTo move the position of an image you can use the horizontal or vertical scrollbar that is next to it.
+You can also hold down the Shift key and then both images will scroll.
+Alternatively, you can click on a point of the thumbnail of the image and the image will be centered on this point.
 The orange rectangle on the image's thumbnail does show the area of the image that is shown.
-Hold down the Shift key and then click on a point of the image's thumbnail and then both images will be centered to this point.
+Hold down the Shift key and then click on a point of the image's thumbnail and then both images will be centered on this point.
 You can also move an image by holding down the left mouse button and dragging it.

 How to show the photos in full-screen modeTo show the images in full-screen mode, select "Full Screen" from the "View" submenu of the "Main Photo" menu.
 To show only the one photo in full-screen mode select "Single Photo Full Screen" from the menu.